Things to Do in Brenham

 Experience Farm Life

-Milk a cow.
-Harvest some vegetables.
 Pet a goat.
 Hug an alpaca.
+Harvest some vegetables.
+Make soap.
 If you’ve ever wanted to do any (or all) of these things, you’re in luck.
-A few of the farms and ranches near Brenham are more than happy to have you lend a helping hand.
-For example, at the Jersey Barnyard in La Grange, home of the famous cow “Belle” from Blue Bell Creamery’s commercials, you’ll have the chance to milk a cow and bottle feed a calf.
-While you’re there, you’ll hang out with miniature horses, donkeys, chickens, rabbits, and goats, as well.
-On the other hand, the previously mentioned Barrington Living History Farm encourages its visitors to participate in the daily chores.
+A few locations near Brenham are more than happy to have you lend a helping hand.
+Plantation State Historic Site encourages its visitors to participate in the daily chores.
 So if you decide to plant or harvest some crops, or any of the other chores around the farm, you’re getting a history lesson along with a taste of the farm life.

 Don’t think we forgot about those alpacas.
 Travel 15 miles west of Brenham and you’ll find Peeka Ranch Alpacas, a 60-acre farm home to 100 alpacas.
 Not only will you get to pet and feed these adorably furry creatures, but you’ll also get to savor scenic views of the ranch’s hay meadows and oak-tree-covered hills.
 A small gift shop stocked with alpaca wool products is on hand as well, just in case you want to take a souvenir home with you.